lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_2.md

 `@script`
-There are many things that aren't clean or obvious in the dataset.
-For instance, the variable names aren't clear and some values don't tell us their meaning.
+Now, there are many things that aren't clean or obvious from this dataset.
+The variable names aren't clear while some values don't tell us their meaning.
 For instance, what does 2 mean for sex or education?
-We'll need to do some tidying beforehand.
-It's a good idea to first explore the data a bit to understand it more.
+Or, what does "timeap" mean?
+Before doing any analysis, we'll need to tidy it up.
+But first, we should explore the data to better understand it.

 ---